Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Fruit for complexity (where applicable)

-Real mango, pineapple, or citrus adds layers that processed alternatives simply can't replicate.
+Real mango, pineapple, or citrus adds layers of depth that processed alternatives simply can't replicate.
 The health benefits compound when your hot sauce contains actual fruit rather than "natural flavoring."

 Making the Switch Without Losing Flavor